scripting/pagePark/worknotes.md

+#### 8/15/24; 12:23:14 PM by DW

+Prevented a crashing bug in processResponse.

+#### 2/5/24; 11:46:02 AM by DW

+I wish there were a way to configure the domains folder, but it isn't there.
+So I'm using a symlink.

+here's the directory I want to link to

+~/Dropbox/Miami/pagePark/domains

+and the directory I want to link from

+~/taos/pagepark/domains

+apparently the command is

+ln -s ~/Dropbox/Miami/pagePark/domains ~/taos/pagepark/domains

 #### 1/8/24; 9:38:20 AM by DW

 PagePark now works with specs for news products using JSON in addition to OPML.